FailureToLoad/gameglove/readme.md

 ### Small footprint

-This is a perpipheral that will sit along side my normal keyboard so it shouldn't be half the size of a 60% at most.
+This is a perpipheral that will sit along side my normal keyboard so it should be half the size of a 60% at most.

 ### Should be able to press the 2 and 3 keys with middle finger

-Its muscle memory from WoW I've never been able to shake.
+I can't shake this very specific muscle memory, so may as well design around it.

 ### Row aligned, column staggered, WASD oriented

-Admittedly, I've never been able to hit keys like Z, X, and C reliably.
+I've never been able to hit keys like Z, X, and C reliably.
 My brain refuses to memorize the meat signals to reach down, then laterally.
 That led me to at least remove the lateral movement by going for something ortholinear-ish.

 Pure ortholinear was uncomfortable for me, but column staggered ortho made a lot of sense.
 The problem is that most column staggered layouts base the spacing off of home-row hand positioning.
 This is for gaming, so the spacing should be oriented around WASD positioning.

 ### Modifier keys must be larger than 1u

-From trying ortholinear, my hands felt fairly cramped with 1u modifier keys.
+From trying pure ortholinear, my hands felt fairly cramped with 1u modifier keys.

 ## Results